-A blood transfusion is a safe, common procedure in which blood is given to you through an intravenous (IV) line in one of your blood vessels.
-It takes 1 - 4 hours to receive the blood, depending on how much you need
+A blood transfusion is a safe and common procedure during which you receive blood through an intravenous (IV) line placed in one of your blood vessels.
+It takes 1 to 4 hours to receive the blood, depending on how much you need.

-The most common source of blood given is from volunteers in the general public.
+The most common source of blood is from volunteers in the general public.
 This kind of donation is also called homologous blood donation.

-Many communities have a blood bank at which any healthy person can donate their blood.
-This blood will be tested to see if it matches yours.
+Many communities have a blood bank at which any healthy person can donate blood.
+This blood is tested to see if it matches yours.

 You may have read about the danger of becoming infected with hepatitis, HIV, or other viruses after a blood transfusion.
-Blood transfusions can never be 100% safe.
-However, the current blood supply is thought to be safer now than ever.
+Blood transfusions are not 100% safe.
+But the current blood supply is thought to be safer now than ever.
 Donated blood is tested for many different infections.
 Also, blood centers keep a list of unsafe donors.

-This method involves getting a family member or friend to donate blood before a planned surgery.
+This method involves a family member or friend donating blood before a planned surgery.
 This blood is then set aside and held only for you, if you need a blood transfusion after surgery.

-Most of the time, you will need to make arrangements with your hospital or local blood bank before your sugary to have directed donor blood.
+Most of the time, you need to arrange with your hospital or local blood bank before your surgery to have directed donor blood.

 It is important to note that there is no evidence that receiving blood from family members or friends is any safer than receiving blood from the general public.

-Although the blood donated by the general public and used for most people is thought to be very safe, some people choose to use a method called autologous blood donation.
+Although blood donated by the general public and used for most people is thought to be very safe, some people choose a method called autologous blood donation.

-Autologous blood is blood donated by you which you can later receive if you need a transfusion during or after surgery.
+Autologous blood is blood donated by you, which you later receive if you need a transfusion during or after surgery.

-Goodnough LT, Monk TG.
-Autologous transfusion, recombinant factor vila, and bloodless medicine.
-In: Miller RD, Eriksson LI, Fleisher LA, Wiener-Kronish JP, Young WL, eds.
+Miller RD.
+Transfusion therapy.
+In: Miller RD, Eriksson LI, Fleisher LA, et al., eds.
 Miller's Anesthesia.
 7th ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2009:chap 57.
+Philadelphia, PA: Elsevier Churchill Livingstone; 2009:chap 55.